How the Malaysian plantation sector performed over the past 8 years

 Limitations

-Sime Darby results were available from 2015 to 2020.
-The correlation of Sime Darby with the sector (without Sime Darby and KLK) for the following 3 metrics were:
+Sime Darby results were available from 2015 to 2022.
+The table below gives you an indication of the impact of Sime Darby and KLK.

-This means that in terms of revenue, including Sime Darby data would not have made much difference to the sector trend.
-But for PAT and gross profitability, there may be some impact.
+This means that in terms of revenue and PAT, including Sime Darby and KLK data would have made some to the sector trend.

 When it comes to plantation statistics eg FFB yield I would rely on the Malaysia Palm Oil Council and the Department of Statistics.
 This is because there are companies with plantation activities that are not under the Bursa Malaysia plantation sector.